Turin Massacre (1864): Against Piedmontism

 Several non-Piedmontese deputies and members of the government were in favor of relocating the capital from Turin because they considered the Piedmontese presence within the public administration excessive.

 In publications and newspapers from Turin at the time, the idea of a plan by the president of the Council Marco Minghetti (from Bologna), the minister of the interior Ubaldino Peruzzi (from Florence) and the secretary Silvio Spaventa (from Naples) to provoke riots and to be able to suspend or take away civil liberties was circulated; the presence of provocateurs who would stir up the crowd was mentioned.

-In reality, the existence of a prearranged plan to create riots that could be suppressed in an authoritarian manner should be ruled out.
+Modern historians have found no credible evidence for contemporary allegations of a prearranged provocation.
+However, Peruzzi and Spaventa exploited the riots to reinforce anti-Turin sentiment in the government.

 Peruzzi and Spaventa exploited every opportunity, however, to make Turin appear negative and to make it necessary to relocate the capital: Peruzzi incited anti-Piedmont demonstrations in Italian cities; Spaventa manipulated the communications of the Stefani Agency concerning the events in Turin so as to place the responsibility on the population and the municipality.